-Train Custodians on Green Cleaning
+Back to all Project Ideas / Train Custodians on Green Cleaning

 Improve indoor air quality and help reduce absenteeism in our schools!
 Faculty and students alike will benefit from increased productivity in an indoor environment free from environmental pollutants and irritants while ensuring safety for custodians.
 Whether it is training new custodial workers, expanding on what they already know, adopting new processes to work more effectively and efficiently, or testing new technologies – the key to success is dependent upon custodians being appropriately trained.

-Remember to measure your impact by doing a cleanliness assessment of the area (guidance for this is available in the resources below).
+Do a cleanliness assessment of the area (guidance for this is available in the resources below).
 If possible, partner with a college or university to measure particulates in the air before and one day after your clean-out project or measure the decrease in absence related to respiratory illness.

 - Work with facilities staff to research the cleaning products being used in the school and district.
 Cultivate an awareness of different options in order to find a cleaning program that best suits your school’s needs and budget.
 Review Material Safety Data Sheets (MSDS) to ensure proper handling and storage procedures.